syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 ![](Interactive-Features_images/Interactive-Features_img25.jpeg)

-Collapse Default Menuitems
+Collapse Default MenuItems
 {:.caption}

 ## Context Menu, Context Menu Button Visibility

 IsContextMenuButtonVisible property is used to control the visibility of the Context Menu Button, which is available when the Header of Docked Window or Float Window is right-clicked.
-The display of Context Menu can be disabled by setting IsContextMenuVisibile to False.
+The display of Context Menu can be disabled by setting IsContextMenuVisible to False.

 The following code illustrates the same: